Create better YouTube Ads!

 Your user is not a nail, and your YouTube Ads should not be a hammer.

-When running YouTube Ad campaigns, like in every other marketing campaign, measuring the correct KPI is essential!
-Checking at the wrong KPI can negatively affect your business.
+When running YouTube Ad campaigns, as with any other marketing campaign, measuring the right KPI is essential!
+Checking the wrong KPI can negatively affect your business.

 My Experience with repeated ads

 I experience this problem as a user almost every time I watch a YouTube video.
 As I start the video, YouTube shows a 25-second video by a sponsor.
-I’m not sure why, but the sponsor is always one of a restricted group of only three brands.
-In order to watch the requested video, I have to go through the entire 25-second ad and then some more, up to a total of 45 seconds of advertising.
+I’m not sure why, but the sponsor is always one of only three brands in a restricted group.
+To watch the requested video, I have to go through the entire 25-second ad, then some more, for a total of 45 seconds of advertising.

 Bad for the users, bad for the advertisers

-While I understand YouTube’s need to monetize my use of its resources entirely, I don’t appreciate repeatedly watching the same irrelevant ad.
+While I understand YouTube’s need to monetize my use of its resources, I don’t appreciate having to repeatedly watch the same irrelevant ad.
 Let’s see why this is bad for everybody:

-- If you are a user (like me), as I explained, the repetition of the same ad over and over is annoying and, after a while, can become even more irritating.
+- If you are a user (like me), as I explained, the repetition of the same ad is annoying and, after a while, can become even more irritating.

 - If you are an advertiser, you are wasting your money.
 Targeting the same user multiple times will not make any positive difference; quite the opposite.